-Volkmann designs and manufactures hygienic, explosion-proof pneumatic vacuum conveying systems to safely transfer powders, pellets, granules, tablets, and other bulk materials from one point in a process to another while safeguarding particle integrity and mixture homogeneity.
-Proven worldwide in transferring foods, chemicals, pharmaceuticals, and more, the automated conveyors feature patented...$$$
+Volkmann designs and manufactures hygienic, explosion-proof pneumatic vacuum conveying systems to safely transfer powders, pellets, granules, tablets, and other bulk materials from one point in a process to another while safeguarding particle integrity.
+Proven worldwide in transferring foods, chemicals, pharmaceuticals, and more, the patented, automated conveyors eliminate the potential for...

 The pressure difference is caused by a vacuum where material will be pulled to the negative pressure end of one or many inlets.
 This principle works best with dry, fine powder, or bulks since they can be caught easily by the airstream from the conveyor.

 The advantage of using negative pressure instead of positive pressure systems is double.
 First, it avoids an excess of dust, In addition, it also causes any leaks to leak inwards thereby avoiding material losses.
 Vacuum conveyors are perfect for large applications, where bulk materials enter the conveyor from bags, silos, railcars, and other usually dusty containers.
 They are characteristically self-cleaning and have a smaller footprint than other conventional conveyor options.
 Their installation is easy and they are energy efficient.

 Specifications and Considerations

 This list contains the most simple and typical specifications required:

 Flow Rate, Distance, and Bulk Density

 The required distance, rate of product movement, and a product’s density must be understood.
 Vacuum conveyors are essentially based on what they’re conveying.
 Hence, these values will be important in determining the proper pipe length, diameter, number of outlets/inlets, and the type of vacuum conveyor to be used.